-Isn’t it a beauty?!
-It takes me back to the warm and simple days of Summer when I had fresh German heirloom tomatoes and basil from my garden to adorn this pizza.
-Homemade pizza is a regular occurrence here for dinner… it’s so simple and tasty and such a good way to use up random veggies and things hanging out in the fridge, hence ‘kitchen sink’ pizza.
+Homemade spelt pizza is a regular occurrence here for dinner… it’s so simple and tasty and such a good way to use up random veggies and things hanging out in the fridge, hence ‘kitchen sink’ pizza.

 Experiment with whatever you have on hand.
-Above in the first image: bacon, caramelized onions and fresh basil.
+Above in the first image: salami, onion, garlic, bell pepper, mini tomatoes and mozzarella.
 To.
 Die.
 For.

-Below the recipe I’ve written out what I usually start with on a kitchen sink pizza to give you an idea.
-Then I usually add some kind of protein (salami, cooked chicken, bacon or all of them!), whatever veggies you have on hand and some kind of cheese.
+Below the recipe for the spelt pizza dough I’ve written out what ingredients usually end up on my “kitchen sink” pizza to give you a starting point.
+Feel free to experiment!
+I usually add some kind of protein (salami, cooked chicken, bacon or all of them!), whatever veggies you have on hand and some kind of cheese.
 Mozzarella is usually my first pick, but I also love bocconcini, cheddar, greyure, parmesan; they are all good!
 Drizzled with hot sauce and extra virgin olive oil (or dunked in ranch for my man) I could literally eat this pizza with different toppings every night.

 If you liked this recipe you are going to love these ones!

-- 125 g (1 cup) organic whole spelt flour fine grind if available
+- 100 g organic whole spelt flour fine grind if available

-- 375 g (2 3/4 cups) organic all purpose, unbleached spelt flour (also known as white spelt flour)
+- 400 g organic all purpose, unbleached spelt flour (also known as white spelt flour)